C.J. Abrams Player Props: Nationals vs. Astros

 C.J.
 Abrams At The Plate

-- Abrams has 10 doubles, two triples, six home runs and eight walks while hitting .225.
+- Abrams is batting .221 with 10 doubles, two triples, six home runs and eight walks.

-- He has hit a long ball in six games this year (10.3%), homering in 2.8% of his plate appearances.
+- He has hit a home run in six games this season (10.2%), leaving the park in 2.7% of his trips to the plate.

-- Abrams has picked up an RBI in 27.6% of his games this year, with more than one RBI in 15.5% of his games.
-He has also driven in three or more runs in three contests.
+- Abrams has had at least one RBI in 28.8% of his games this year (17 of 59), with two or more RBI nine times (15.3%).
+He has also been responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.